-Paragraph 2.29., amend to read:
+Paragraph 2.29.(former), renumber as paragraph 2.30 and amend to read:

-"2.29.
-"Target point" means the intersection of the projection of the headform longitudinal axis with the front surface of the vehicle (see point A in Figure $7\underline{\mathbf{A}}$).
+"2.30.
+"Target point" means the intersection of the projection of the headform longitudinal axis with the front surface of the vehicle (see point A in Figure $7\underline{\mathbf{A}}$ ).

 [The target point is sometimes also referred to as "aiming point" in respective regular texts for pedestrian protection.]"

-Paragraph 2.30., delete "2.30.
-"Third of the bonnet leading edge" means the geometric trace between the corner reference points, measured with a flexible tape following the outer contour of the leading edge, divided in three equal parts".
-Paragraph 2.31., amend to read:
+Paragraph 2.30.(former), shall be deleted

 "2.31.
 "Third of the bonnet top" means the geometric trace of the area between the side boundaries of the bonnet top test area, measured with a flexible tape following the outer contour of the bonnet top on any transverse section, divided in three equal parts."
-Paragraph 2.32., amend to read:

 "2.32.
 "Third of the bumper" means the geometric trace between the side boundaries of the bumper test area, measured with a flexible tape following the outer contour of the bumper, divided in three equal parts."

-Add a new Paragraph 2.41, to read:
+Insert new paragraphs 2.41. to 2.43., to read:

 "2.41.
 The measuring point for the headform test is a point in the vertical longitudinal plane of the vehicle, containing the centre of the impactor.
 In this plane, it is the point at which the impactor nominally first contacts the bonnet top (see point B in Figure 7A and 7B).
-The first contact point may differ from the measuring point as a result of the geometry of the bonnet top."
+The first contact point may differ from the measuring point as a result of the geometry of the bonnet top.

 [The measuring point is sometimes referred to as "test point" or "selected impact point" in respective regulatory texts for pedestrian protection.]
-Add a new Paragraph 2.42, to read:

-"2.42.
+- 2.42.
 The measuring point for the lower legform to bumper test and upper legform to bumper test lies in a vertical longitudinal plane containing the central axis of the impactor.
-The first contact point may differ from the measuring point as a result of the geometry of the vehicle front."
-Add a new Paragraph 2.43, to read:

-"2.43.
-"Bonnet top test area" is composed of the child headform test area and the adult headform test area as defined in Paragraph 2.1 and 2.13 respectively."
-Paragraph 5.2.1., amend to read:
+The first contact point may differ from the measuring point as a result of the geometry of the vehicle front. - 2.43.
+"Bonnet top test area" is composed of the child headform test area and the adult headform test area as defined in Paragraph 2.1. and 2.13. respectively."